 - Which nutrients have been added to the compost

 - Whether the compost includes peat or not

 Manure is organic matter and mainly consists of animal faeces.
 Manure is NOT compost.
 Manure on its own is not suitable for growing vegetables and is most definitely not suitable for growing vegetables in pots.
 In order to use manure in vegetable growing it needs to be well rotted.
 Fresh manure directly from animals is not recommended at all for vegetable growing.
 Manure can, unless properly rotted and used can transfer disease.

 Manure can be added to a compost heap or it can be added to a food garden 3-4 months prior to planting in order to help prepare the ground.
 If you are a beginner vegetable gardener, then we recommend you read up on the use of manure in the preparation of ground and compost, but that in the short to medium term, you use prepared compost, there is plenty of choices.

 What’s the difference between a grow bag and compost?

 A grow bag is simply a decent quality compost with nutrients added.
 Grow bags use good quality composts in thick large bags.
 Grow bags are an excellent way to get started growing vegetables and are the perfect solution if you’re just getting started.
 Using grow bags to grow vegetables can save you money as it means that you don’t need to buy additional pots and containers.
-While stinting on good compost is not something we recommend, here are 14 simple tips on how growing vegetables can save you money.
+Stinting on good compost is not something we recommend.

 What is the best compost for vegetables?